TheTinkerGnome/zabbix/templates/Windows-DomainController/README.md

 Windows-DomainController
 ======
-This template checks various Performance monitors and services associated with Active Directory, as well as running the dcdiag tool to asses AD health
+This template checks various Performance monitors and services associated with Active Directory, as well as running the dcdiag tool to assess AD health

 Usage